'Monday Night Football' SGP, player props: Steelers vs. Dolphins picks, predictions

 SportsLine's Machine Learning Model AI reveals its 'Monday Night Football' SGP for Dolphins vs. Steelers that returns 6-1

 An AFC matchup will put a bow on NFL Week 15 as the Miami Dolphins visit the Pittsburgh Steelers on 'Monday Night Football' at 8:15 p.m.
 ET.
 A MNF SGP could consist of NFL picks on the money line, which will be very popular considering Pittsburgh's eye-popping streak.
-The Steelers have won 22 straight home games on 'Monday Night Football', last losing in 1991.
+The Steelers, who are -178 on the money line, have won 22 straight home games on 'Monday Night Football', last losing in 1991.
 If you expect that run to continue, and for Pittsburgh to win with points to spare, then you could also group in NFL picks against the spread with your Dolphins vs. Steelers SGP.

 Pittsburgh is favored by 3 points aft DraftKings Sportsbook, and outside of any money line or spread predictions, you could also include NFL props in your 'Monday Night Football' same-game parlay.
 The receptions O/U of 4.5 is a popular one, as DK Metcalf, De'Von Achane and Jaylen Waddle all have that receptions bar.
-Should you target those, or pursue MNF props involving Aaron Rodgers or Tua Tagovailoa?
 Before locking in any Steelers vs. Dolphins picks for your 'Monday Night Football' SGP, be sure to see the Dolphins vs. Steelers prop predictions powered by SportsLine's Machine Learning AI.

-New users can target the DraftKings promo code, which offers $200 in bonus bets if your bet wins to bet on props like Jaylen Waddle anytime TD scorer:
+New users can target the DraftKings promo code, which offers $200 in bonus bets if your bet wins to bet on props like DK Metcalf Over 4.5 receptions:

 Built using cutting-edge artificial intelligence and machine learning techniques by SportsLine's Data Science team, AI Predictions and AI Ratings are generated for each player prop.